ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 dotnet run --urls http://localhost:5000
 ```

-For the next query we will get all students with the last name `Bar` that are enrolled in course 1.
+For the next query we will get all students with the last name `Bar` that are enrolled in the course with the `courseId` `1`.

 ```graphql
 query {